netdata/netdata/docs/store/change-metrics-storage.md

  - 3 tiers are used for retention
  - The `dbengine page cache size MB` in `netdata.conf` is configured to be 4GB

+Netdata parents can end up collecting millions of metrics per second.
+See also [scaling dedicated parent nodes](#scaling-dedicated-parent-nodes).

 The rule of thumb calculation for this set up gives us
 ```
 DBENGINE memory = 206,000 x 16 / 1024 MiB = 3,217 MiB = about 3 GiB